 Monster girls run around the café and put on shows.
 They have colorful hair and weird outfits- the monster girl I met had purple hair and a bracelet made out of baby shoes.
 The food in Kawaii Monster Café is just as bonkers as the rest of the place.
-It’s all rainbow; no matter what you order, you’re guaranteed to get a good picture for your Instagram.
+It’s all rainbow, and you’ll get a great picture for your Instagram.
 They claim that the coloring for their food is healthy and natural.
 Some popular menu items are rainbow pasta with “paint” dip, and the “colorful poison parfait extreme,” which is a giant rainbow parfait.

 The restaurant is non-smoking, but does have a smoking area for you to duck into.
 There is an English menu, and most of the workers and some of the monster girls can speak English.
 It is possible to reserve parts of the restaurant in advance for parties (which would be necessary if you have a large group, because there are 193 seats in total).
 Reservations can be made via Facebook Messenger or through this Voyagin link.